Lia

 Lia is a feminine given name.
 In the Spanish-speaking world, it is accented Lía.
-In America, the name may be a variant of Leah or Lea.
+In English-speaking countries, the name may be a variant of Leah or Lea.
 Lia may be a diminutive of various names including Julia, Cecilia, Amelia, Talia, Cornelia, Ophelia, Rosalia / Roselia, Natalia, Aurelia, Adalia / Adelia, Ailia, Apulia, Alia / Aleah.
+In Hebrew, the name means to me, God and is also the Israeli version of the English pronunciation of Leah or Lea.
 It can also be a surname.